tyleretters/nor.the-rn.info/_posts/2021-10-01-sad-arpeggio-breakdowns-forever-week-3-transfiguration.md

 ![9/11 Memorial](/assets/images/sab-memorial.jpg)

 As frequent readers of Northern Information may be aware, 9/11 is an important aspect of my personal mythologies.
 In my layover in NYC I visit the memorial.
-Last time I was here it was still under constrcution.
+Last time I was here it was still under construction.
 For some reason, I thought going to the memorial would give me closure.
 Everything would make sense and I could move on.
 Poof.
 Trauma gone.

 Nope.